Fingarde/Fingarde/README.md

 - **Areas of Expertise**: Embedded Systems, IoT, DevOps, System Architecture

 ## 🔗 Connect with Me
+I'm documenting my journey of writing a framework on my blog.
+Follow along to see the progress, challenges, and insights I gain along the way:

 - [LinkedIn](https://www.linkedin.com/in/timothé-bertrand-🦀-1a178b200/) 🌐
 - [Twitter](https://x.com/Fingardee) 🐦